What is DNS?

 When you use a VPN all DNS queries are sent through the encrypted VPN tunnel to be handled by your VPN provider (who runs its own DNS servers or proxies your query to a public DNS service).
 The DNS requests are therefore protected by the VPN encryption, so no additional encryption measures (such as DNSCrypt) are required.

 DNS services have occasionally been victims of Distributed Denial of Service (DDoS) attacks, which attempt to disrupt the service by overwhelming it with DNS quires.
 Such attacks may temporarily prevent a DNS service from working, but do not pose any privacy threat to its users.
+Check out our "what is DDoS" article for more information about this topic.

 Primary DNS and Secondary DNS servers